Am I the only person who liked the direction in which they were taking the Joker's Charcter with Jared Leto?

 But Jared Leto's Joker wasn't that.
 He cared about Harley Quin.
 Sure he was mad and driven by ideas of anarchy but he also had things he cared for in life.
 A more humane Joker.
 That to me is something new.
 That is something I believe must be explored.
 It's like the idea of a Superman that bleeds.

 It's a direction worth exploring.
 I personally believe Jared Leto was not given a proper chance at this.

 I believe DC cinematic universe is right now chasing Marvel's success and trying to give the audience what they want.
 This is why they're pushing back Leto's Joker and not doing the same with Robbie's Harley Quinn.

 Why do people hate Leto's Joker?

-There's a crowd that were comparing it to Heath Ledger's portrayal of the joker without realising that they're not the same.
+- There's a crowd that were comparing Leto's Joker to Heath Ledger's portrayal of the joker without realizing that they're not the same.
 People who are only familiar with the character through the movies and maybe a YouTube video or two.

 - There's an elitist crowd that is blinded by the bad implementation of Suicide Squad and fails to the see the potential of the character.

 Well there you go these are my thoughts.